-Drink extra glass or two of water to hydrate your skin.
+Drink extra glass or two of water in the morning upon waking up to hydrate your skin.
 Skin is the barrier that holds the water inside and when it’s cold, water evaporates off the surface faster according to Dr. Angela Lamb.

 Using a humidifier in the rooms that you spend most of your time will help keep the moisture in the air.
 It’ll help your skin stay hydrated.